 For 33 years, The Akanksha Foundation has worked to strengthen the public school education system in India.
-Through its network of 26 kindergarten-through-grade 10 schools, Akanksha partners with local municipalities to provide free, high-quality education to children from underresourced communities in Pune, Mumbai, and Nagpur.
+Through its network of 26 kindergarten-to-year 10 schools, Akanksha partners with local municipalities to provide free, high-quality education to children from under-resourced communities in Pune, Mumbai and Nagpur.
 Apple has supported the foundation's work for close to a decade, helping Akanksha integrate technology and Apple's learning resources into their classrooms.